 Learn more about the information provided

-Understanding the limitations of Apple's service coverage system ("System") can help avoid problems.
+Understanding the limitations of Apple's service cover system ('System') can help avoid problems.
 The information contained in the System is designed to help customers determine if service for their products is covered under the terms of Apple's limited warranty or an Apple extended service contract, such as the AppleCare Protection Plan and AppleCare+.

-For customers whose products are covered by consumer protection laws or regulations in their country, region, or state of purchase, the service coverage described in the System may not reflect all rights and remedies conveyed by such consumer protection laws and regulations.
+For customers whose products are covered by consumer protection laws or regulations in their country, region or state of purchase, the service cover described in the System may not reflect all rights and remedies conveyed by such consumer protection laws and regulations.
 This may include the right of customers in California and other jurisdictions to have the warranty period extended for the number of whole days that the product has been out of the customer's hands for warranty repairs.
-In order to calculate the number of days that the warranty period is extended, Apple may require customers to submit the original sales receipt of your product and repair service documentation.
-Please also note that the information in the System does not reflect any other additional programs that may extend Apple's coverage, like those described on the Exchange and Repair Extension Programs page.
+In order to calculate the number of days by which the warranty period is extended, Apple may require customers to submit the original sales receipt of product and repair service documentation.
+Please also note that the information in the System does not reflect any other additional programmes that may extend Apple's cover, such as those described on the Exchange and Repair Extension Programmes page.

-Keep your sales receipt and proof of coverage in a safe place
+Keep your sales receipt and proof of cover in a safe place

-Please put your product's sales receipt, and if applicable, AppleCare Proof of Coverage document in a safe place.
-You may be asked to provide a copy of these if there is any question as to your product's eligibility for service coverage under the warranty or AppleCare service contract.
+Please keep your product's sales receipt and, if applicable, AppleCare Proof of Cover document in a safe place.
+You may be asked to provide a copy of these if there is any question about your product's eligibility for service cover under the warranty or AppleCare service contract.
 When seeking service, Apple may request that you submit the original sales receipt of your product to verify eligibility for warranty service, even if you have already registered your product.
 Your warranty is the same whether or not you register.

 Learn more about updating Apple records

-If the estimated expiration date of your Telephone Technical Support, Limited Warranty, or AppleCare agreement for your serial number is incorrect, please contact us.
+If the estimated expiry date of your Telephone Technical Support, Limited Warranty or AppleCare agreement for your serial number is incorrect, please contact us.
 You will need to send the original sales receipt of your product to Apple so that we can update your purchase date.
-A sales receipt with the receipt number, product description, original date of purchase, price, and reseller details constitutes a valid proof of purchase.
+A sales receipt with the receipt number, product description, original date of purchase, price and reseller details constitutes a valid proof of purchase.

 If your AppleCare agreement is missing